Flexible retaining walls

 Crib walls are flexible, open-faced structures constructed from individual units, and either made of timber or precast concrete dependent upon design life expectations.
 They are formed with front and rear stretchers that are tied together with headers having notches or rebates, assembled to create a series of box-like structures into which suitable free draining coarse fill is placed.
 The fill acts in conjunction with the crib work to support the retained ground.

-Flexible retaining walls support soil laterally whilst allowing deformations of their unsupported edge.
-They can suffer from issues such as bulging and deformation under load, particularly if they have not been filled correctly.
+The construction of flexible retaining walls may be being used to support ground that is supporting foundations for buildings or other structures.
+Whilst flexible retaining walls can support soil laterally, they allow for deformations of their unsupported edge, and can suffer from issues such as bulging and deformation under load, particularly if they have not been filled correctly.
 This may affect the serviceability of the structure and the support of the ground it is retaining.

 For the purpose of Warranty, flexible retaining walls are considered as unsuitable for any retaining wall construction giving: